1. Fabric Character

 For demonstration purposes this site will base all patterns on either 8% or 12% horizontal negative ease (it'll say in each case) and 0% vertical negative ease.
 These values suit the common 75% two way stretch spandex fabrics.
 Some people suggest that if you are making swimwear for the first time you might want to base your patterns on 8-9% horizontal negative ease and 3% vertical negative ease instead as this creates a more forgiving pattern ... it does, but then you'll need to change all your patterns again in the future once you've got the hang of it so I'd honestly go with no vertical negative ease.

-Remember, every time you change your fabric the elastic modulus (how much it stretches) may change, so you may need to change your block, or the patterns you cut from them will not be the same.
+Remember, every time you change your fabric the elastic modulus (how much force you need to stretch it) may change, so you may need to change your block, or the patterns you cut from them will not be the same.
 I have different blocks at different values of negative ease already prepared, so I choose which one I want based on the fabric and it's intended use.

 Photo by Chris Huzzard